 Managing bowel changes after treatment

-After cancer treatment your bowel function will usually settle into a more regular pattern after a few weeks or months.
-To begin with, you may have one or more of the following changes:
+After colon surgery it may take several weeks or months before your bowel function settles into a more regular pattern.
+To begin with, you may notice one or more of the following changes:

-- needing to pass poo (stools) more frequently – this might be several times a day
+• You need to pass stools (poo) more often.
+This might be several times a day.

-- feeling that you cannot wait when you need to pass poo (urgency)
+• You feel that you cannot wait when you need to pass stools (urgency).

-- feeling bloated or passing a lot of wind
+• You feel bloated or pass a lot of wind.

 Any changes usually improve over time.
 Tell your surgeon or specialist nurse if you are having problems, or if your bowel movements are not settling into a more regular pattern.
 They can give you advice, prescribe medicines or refer you to a continence specialist nurse or dietitian.